carson-cheng/horizons_toolkit/readme.md

   1. Support gifs with more frames with an animate graph function that does not save lots of temporary files
   2. Use a more rigorous MOID computation function
+  3. Include a v-infinity matching function to calculate gravity assists